RobertWHurst/Relign/Readme.md

 relign.exec(value) -> promise(value)
 ```

-Exec is a utility for executing functions or wrapping values with a promise.
-It's used extensively by relign internally for normalizing arguments.

-If exec is given a function that returns a promise then exec will resolve the
-value resolved by that promise.

-If exec is given a function that returns a value then exec will resolve that
-value.

-If exec is given a value then it will resolve that value.
+Exec is used to convert any value to a promise.
+It's used extensively by relign internally for normalizing tasks.
+Exec makes relign a breeze to use because with it you can treat all functions as values.
+If given a function exec will execute it.
+Should the function return a promise then exec will return it.
+If the function instead returns a value, then relign will return a promise that resolves the value immediately.
+If exec is passed a promise, then it will return the promise.
+If exec is passed any other type of value other than a function, it will return a promise that resolves the value immediately.

 #### Next Tick